aljedaxi/zettel/pages/sichlichkeit.md

 > Sichlichkeit isn't just the [[totalizing regime]] of self: its the totalizing regime of you

-> You totalize yourself ; You impose yourself upon me
+> You totalize your self ; You impose yourself upon all other selves

-You can be perfect from this angle—but where are you thence?
+> You can be perfect from this angle—but where are you thence?

 You can have convos like this w thea—but will u??
 (No. Give them jeagerbombs)